MadJiGit/ColorMatch/PRIVACY.md

 ## Introduction

-ColorMatch is an educational game designed for children to learn about RGB color composition.
+"Color Lab 255" is an educational game designed for children to learn about RGB color composition.
 We take your privacy seriously, especially when it comes to children's data.

 ## Data Collection

-ColorMatch does **NOT** collect, store, or transmit any personal information.
+"Color Lab 255" does **NOT** collect, store, or transmit any personal information.
 The app:

 - Does not require registration or account creation
 - Does not collect names, email addresses, or any personal data